percwg/perc-wg/double/draft-ietf-perc-double.md

 +-+-+-+-+-+-+-+-+-------------------------------+
 ~~~~~

-If included, the E2EEL extension MUST be the first extension in the extensions
+If included, the E2EEEL extension MUST be the first extension in the extensions
 block.
-If there are now end-to-end protected extensions (i.e., the length is
+If there are no end-to-end protected extensions (i.e., the length is
-zero), then the E2EEL extension MUST NOT be included.
+zero), then the E2EEEL extension MUST NOT be included.

 # Original Header Block

-Any SRTP packet processed following these procedures MAY contain an
-Original Header Block (OHB) RTP header extension.

-The OHB contains the original values of any modified header fields and
+The OHB contains the original values of any modified header fields.

-MUST be placed after any already-existing RTP header extensions.
-Placement of the OHB after any original header extensions is important
-so that the receiving endpoint can properly authenticate the original
-packet and any originally included RTP header extensions.
-The
-receiving endpoint will authenticate the original packet by restoring
-the modified RTP header field values and header extensions.
-It does
-this by copying the original values from the OHB and then removing the
-OHB extension and any other RTP header extensions that appear after
-the OHB extension.
+Any SRTP packet protected with this profile that has any extensions at all MUST
+have an OHB extension, even if no headers wer emodified.
+In packet with no
+extensions (X=0), which clearly cannot have an OHB, all header fields MUST be
+unmodified from the values set by the sender.

 The Media Distributor is only permitted to modify the extension (X)
 bit, payload type (PT) field, and the RTP sequence number field.